QSD-Group/QSDsan/CONTRIBUTING.rst

 ^^^^
 #.
 We use fork as the default way for collaboration (i.e., for all first-time contributors).
 If you are a constant contributor and have independently made at least one successful and meaningful contribution through forking, you will be given the write access to ``QSDsan`` and you can use branch for easier code syncing.
 We will also jinvite you to join the ``QSDsan`` team.
 #.
 GitHub has really detailed documentation on `forking <https://docs.github.com/en/github/getting-started-with-github/fork-a-repo>`_ (and almost everything else).
+#.
+As QSDsan is public, all created forks would be public as well.
+We would appreciate if you make your work public and contribute back, but we understand it if you would like to create a private fork of QSDsan.
+To do so, please check our tip on creating the `private fork <https://qsdsan.readthedocs.io/en/latest/FAQ.html#private-fork>`_.

 Developing Modules